Cosmian/cosmian_spark_crypto/README.md

 1. **Better security** through partitioning: leaking a decryption key only gives access to the partition(s) this key can decrypt.

-2. Encryption is performed using a public key, which can be safely deployed to all encrypting system, as it cannot decrypt data. **Encrypting systems do not need to be secured**.
+2. Encryption is performed using a public key, which cannot decrypt and hence can be safely deployed to all encrypting system: **Encrypting systems do not need to be secured**.

-3. The crypto system allows user decryption keys for **overlapping set of partitions** , allowing for sophisticated, fine grained access policies.
+3. The crypto system allows issuing user decryption keys for **overlapping set of partitions**, allowing for sophisticated, fine grained user access policies.

-4. User decryptions keys can be issued at any time **after** data is encrypted, for any given set of partitions, which **facilitates user key management**.
+4. User decryptions keys can be issued at any time **after** data is encrypted, for any given set of partitions, which **facilitates user key management** and does not require exhaustively listing all possible usages prior to partitioning (a typical data science use case).

-5. The crypto system allows rotating policy attributes, providing **forward secrecy for designated partitions**.
+5. The crypto system allows rotating policy attributes, providing **forward secrecy for designated partitions** without having to re-encrypt the full database.

 Consider the following 2 policy axes, `Unit` and `Country` according to which data is partitioned: